-The data provided by ISO in 2016 was input into the District's Geographic Information System (GIS) based upon address.
-Property values were then compared to insurance coverage by floodplain type, as well as occupancy data from the County Assessor's Land Use Code (LUC) associated with each parcel.
+The data provided by ISO in 2018 was input into the District's Geographic Information System (GIS) based upon address.
+Property values were then compared to insurance coverage by floodplain type, as well as occupancy data from the County Assessor's Land Use Code (LUC) associated with each parcel (current data is from December 2019).
 The information is summarized in Tables 2 through 4.